pwright/skupper-example-message-broker/README.md

 It contains three services:

-* A message broker running in a private data center
+* A message broker running in a private data center.
+The broker has a queue named "jobs" and a topic named "notifications".

-* A job processor running in the public cloud
+* A job requestor running in the private data center.
+It serves a REST API for submitting jobs to the job queue and getting results from the notifications topic.

-* A job requestor, running in the private data center, that serves a REST API for submitting jobs and getting job results
+* A job processor running in the public cloud.
+It consumes from the job queue, does some work, and publishes the result to the notifications topic.

 ## Prerequisites